BigBlueW/Easy-Screen-Translator/README.md

 And it will popup a window showing a translator showing both original and translated versions.

-Double click on a word you want to learn its definition, and click the button "Search"
+Double click on a word you want to learn its definition, and click the button `Search`

 to check its definition on Cambridge dictionary.